Our New Purchasing Scheme is Open! Until 31 July 2026, grab a 20% discount on 20 of our most popular collections! ✕

 Register Institutional Interest

-This comprehensive run of West Africa, spanning 1917 to 2003, offers remarkable insights into a period of huge transformation across Africa and the world.
-Through reports, intellectual debate, letters, opinion columns, and rich photographic coverage, the collection charts the transition from British colonial jurisdiction to independence across Nigeria, the Gold Coast (later Ghana), Sierra Leone, and The Gambia.
+Featuring over 170,000 images, this comprehensive run of West Africa, spanning the years 1917 to 2003, offers remarkable insights into a period of huge transformation across Africa and the wider world.
+Through reports, intellectual debate, letters, opinion columns, and photographic coverage, the collection charts the transition from British colonial jurisdiction to independence across Nigeria, the Gold Coast (later Ghana), Sierra Leone, and The Gambia.
 West Africa also featured news from other African nations, most notably from French West Africa, although events and debates from across central, southern, and eastern Africa were also discussed.

-West Africa profiled significant anti-colonialist figures, such as Kwame Nkrumah, the first president of Ghana; Nnamdi Azikiwe and Obafemi Awolowo, two of the fathers of Nigerian nationalism, from the Igbo and Yoruba ethnic groups respectively; Léopold Sédar Senghor, the Senegalese cultural theorist, poet, and politician; and Félix Houphouët-Boigny, the first president of the Ivory Coast.
+West Africa profiled influential anti-colonialist figures, such as Kwame Nkrumah, the first president of Ghana; Nnamdi Azikiwe and Obafemi Awolowo, two of the fathers of Nigerian nationalism, from the Igbo and Yoruba ethnic groups respectively; Léopold Sédar Senghor, the Senegalese cultural theorist, poet, and politician; and Félix Houphouët-Boigny, the first president of the Ivory Coast.
 Alongside detailed analysis of key political issues and events, West Africa spotlighted cultural trends, reporting, for example, on West Africans’ opinions on the British Empire Exhibition of 1924–25, and on the activities of West African social and sports clubs.
-From 1978, the magazine published poetry and fiction, the Booker Prize winning novelist, Ben Okri, serving as Literary Editor from 1981.
+From 1978, the magazine took a greater interest in poetry and fiction, with the Booker Prize-winning novelist, Ben Okri, serving as Literary Editor from 1981.

 Coming soon...